Regional and Comparative Studies

 - Logical organization with clear introduction and conclusion; and

 - Compelling writing style.

 Application for Honors in the Major

 RCST students who wish to apply for honors in the major, must select a faculty mentor and submit a written proposal to the curricular dean by March 1 of their junior year.
 Students should read carefully the thesis proposal guidelines and submit the application form along with their written proposal.

-Please note: all courses for the major must be chosen from the list of approved courses for Regional and Comparative Studies posted on this website.
+Please note: all courses for the major must be chosen from the list of approved courses for Regional and Comparative Studies.
 Exceptions may be made only with the approval of the curricular dean.